Six Nigerian clubs battle for two Caf Women's Champions League tickets in Ijebu Ode | Goal.com

 "I wish the six clubs; Bayelsa Queens, Delta Queens, Rivers Angels, Edo Queens, FC Robo and Sunshine Queens, good luck as they battle for the title and tickets for the Caf Women Champions League."

-Nigeria will present two teams in the maiden edition of the Caf Women's Champions League, having claimed the wild card entry, as the reigning Africa Women's Cup of Nations champions, Goal can exclusively confirm.
+Nigeria will present one team in the maiden edition of the Caf Women's Champions League, featuring in the WAFU B zonal qualifiers.

-This also means the Nigerian winner at the Super Six will earn an automatic ticket to the final phase of the competition, while the runners-up will play in the zonal qualifier for a ticket to the final.